Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Principles of RSMA

 \labelsubseccounter{IV-A} Due to the broadcast nature of wireless communication, interference has become an inevitable issue encountered in today's communication networks.
 As has been discussed in the introduction section, the interference management approaches adopted in existing MA schemes can be categorized by the following taxonomy: \begin{itemize} \item Avoiding interference by allocating orthogonal radio resources to the users (as in OMA) \item Treating interference as noise (as in SDMA) \item Decoding interference (as in NOMA) \end{itemize} Next generation MA schemes are envisioned to possess a more powerful interference management capability, where the amount of interference to be decoded or treated as noise is adaptively changed with the level of interference, i.e., the interference is fully treated as noise (or fully decoded) when the level of interference is low (or high) while the interference is partially decoded and partially treated as noise when the interference level is medium, as illustrated in Fig. \ref{fig:interferencelesson}.

-RSMA is a promising PHY layer strategy to serve multiple users based on the concept of RS.
+RSMA is a promising PHY layer strategy to serve multiple users based on the concept of RS\footnote{RSMA is commonly known as RS in previous works where the message of each user is split into two parts at most, same as in Fig. \ref{fig:twoUserBaseline}(d).
+Such model forms the basic building block of the RSMA framework for the multi-antenna BC \cite{mao2017rate}.
+In the following, we use ``RS" to denote this building block of RSMA so as to maintain consistency with the literature.}.
 The design principle of RSMA, which is \textit{to softly bridge the two extremes of fully decoding interference and fully treating interference as noise by partially decoding the interference and partially treating the interference as noise}, exactly caters to the requirements of future networks.
 Therefore, RSMA constitutes a new paradigm for MA and non-orthogonal transmission in future wireless networks.
 It is also a new paradigm for interference management, as it is capable of harmonizing the existing interference management taxonomy, as illustrated in Table \ref{tab:lessonFromIT}.

 In the following subsections, we illustrate why RSMA facilitates flexible and powerful interference management by elaborating in detail the RSMA transmission frameworks for downlink, uplink, and multi-cell networks, respectively.